-Fidelity will continue to embrace adaptation measures that promote Fidelity Bank Plc RC: 103022 sustainable investments in its business.
+Fidelity will continue to embrace adaptation measures that promote sustainable investments in its business.
 In pursuit of greenhouse gas emission reduction, our strategy is geared towards energy efficiency measures at our newly developed branches/facilities, which are fitted with energy efficient lighting facilities.
-This has reduced our energy requirements for lighting by about 50 percent and the lighting facilities are estimated to last 25 times longer than traditional incandescent lighting systems.
-The Bank has also gone an extra mile to invest in the use of roofing sheet gauge 0.75mm on our new branch buildings thereby reducing energy requirement for ventilation and air conditioning (HVAC) equipment.
+This has reduced our energy requirements for lighting by about 50% and our newly retrofitted lighting facilities are estimated to last 25 times longer than traditional incandescent lighting systems used at the Bank.

+The Bank has also gone an extra mile to invest in the use of roofing sheet gauge of 0.75mm on new branch buildings thereby reducing energy requirement for ventilation and air conditioning (HVAC) equipment.
 More so, all glass material fittings used at our new branches are thicker, tinted or reflective.
 These initiatives have invariably impacted positively on the use of fossil fuels in powering generators and reduced consumption from the national grid thus contributing to reduction in greenhouse emissions and related global warming.

-Fidelity continues to retain its home-to-work commuting policy which offers well over 600 members of staff home-to-work commuting every work day.
+Fidelity will continue to maintain its fleet of staff buses which offers well over 600 members of staff free home-to-work commuting services every work day.
 While this gesture serves to promote employee welfare, it also contributes to greenhouse emission reduction.